-Here’s how it works: You buy 36-month Worthy Bonds for just $10 each.
+Here’s how it works: You buy 36-month Worthy bonds for just $10 each.
 Your money is loaned to small businesses through a peer-to-peer system, also known as P2P lending.
 Small-business owners using this system gain access to capital, and you earn 5% on your investment.

 Not only that, but you can set up an app to make regular, automatic bond purchases, or funnel your spare change into this investment in small increments as you make purchases — which allows you to invest money that you will hardly miss.
 (We’ll explain how that works below.)
-What it means is that we ordinary mortals, with ordinary amounts of money can get in on returns that are usually the domain of rich people.
+What it means is that we ordinary mortals, with ordinary amounts of money, can get in on returns that are usually the domain of wealthier people.

 “We created an alternative way for people to save that not only pays 5% interest but helps support growing businesses across the country,” says Sally Outlaw, founder and CEO of Worthy Financial.
 “Ultimately, I want to help as many people as possible have a more secure financial future.”

-Worthy’s bonds are an investment for the masses, not just the wealthiest 1%, Outlaw says.
+Worthy bonds are an investment for the masses, not just the wealthiest 1%, Outlaw says.

-“It’s about time we have access to the types of institutional quality investments that the wealthy have always had so we too can see some real financial growth,” she says.
+“It’s about time we have access to the types of institutional-quality investments that the wealthy have always had, so we too can see some real financial growth,” she says.

 Worthy’s example: If you purchase a bottle of water with your debit card for $1.39, Worthy tracks the 61 cents difference between the purchase and the next whole dollar.
-The next day when you fill up your gas tank for $24.20, again Worthy tracks the remaining 80 cents to the next whole dollar.
+The next day when you fill up your gas tank for $24.20, again Worthy tracks the 80 cents difference from the next whole dollar.
 So far, Worthy has tracked $1.41.
 As you go about your spending, Worthy keeps tracking your “spare change” and shows it to you on the app’s dashboard.
 When the “spare change” adds up to $10, it triggers the purchase of a $10 bond, which earns 5% interest.